oracle/learning-library/enterprise-manageability-library/enterprise_manager/em_multitenant_lifecycle_automation/em_multitenant_lifecycle_automation.md

 10. Once the procedure is completed,  **Navigate** to Targets then **Databases**, then **Click** on CDB186 and you will see the newly created PDB

-## Lab 4: Compliance Management for Pluggable Database
+## Step 4: Compliance Management for Pluggable Database

 Now database administrator applies a Corporate Standard on the newly created PDB database, which results in a “Violation”.
 Then, the DBA fixes the issue using corrective actions.
 Let us examine how a DBA applies the fixes in the following steps.